msmdev/geno2phenoTB/README.rst

     # Installation
     conda install -c bioconda geno2phenoTB

-For the installation directly from the source, please refer to the documentation.
+For the installation directly from the source, please refer to the `installation documentation`.

 Basic Usage
 ===========
 Two interfaces of geno2phenoTB are exposed.
-A CLI and a python interface.
+A comand line interface (CLI) and a python interface.

-Both require the path to a directory containing FASTQ files belonging to a single sample as input.
-Under the hood we use MTBseq_ for the analysis of next generation sequencing data in the form of FASTQ files from single end (one FASTQ file) or paired end (two FASTQ files) sequencing runs (tested for Illumina and Ion Torrent files).
+Both interfaces require the path to a directory containing FASTQ files belonging to a single bacterical sample as input.
+Under the hood we use MTBseq_ for the analysis of WGS data in the form of FASTQ files from single end (one FASTQ file) or paired end (two FASTQ files) sequencing runs (tested for Illumina and Ion Torrent files).

 The FASTQ files must follow this naming scheme: